distropatches/cpython/Doc/library/py_compile.rst

    :func:`compile` function.
 The default of ``-1`` selects the optimization level of the current interpreter.

+   If the SOURCE_DATE_EPOCH environment variable is set, the .py file mtime and timestamp entry in .pyc file header, will be limited to this value.
+   See https://reproducible-builds.org/specs/source-date-epoch/ for more info.

    .. versionchanged:: 3.2
       Changed default value of *cfile* to be :PEP:`3147`-compliant.
 Previous default was *file* + ``'c'`` (``'o'`` if optimization was enabled).